No More Mr. Nice Pie

 Picture

-Much in the same way an unwrapped garlic pickle permeates a refrigerator, the delicatessen experience is deeply imbued within my soul.
-Though Katz's on Manhattan's Lower East side is tethered to my youth, my deli memories span years and miles spent as both customer and waitress.
-Visits to both Wolfie's and the Rascal House in sunny Florida taught me the intricacies of the 'early bird special' and the proper way of concealing the contents of a bread basket in one's purse, should one so desire.
-Summers as a waitress at Larry's Deli in suburban New Jersey provided a deep (and sometimes painful) study of matzoh ball soup; specifically the gravitational dangers present when serving behemoth bowls to a group of diners wildly gesticulating with their hands.
-I learned that both 'hangry' and well fed diners can be lousy tippers, and that for many, Dr. Brown's Cel-Ray soda is considered essential to the Jewish deli experience.
-And for those not smitten with the herbacious soda, both Cream and Black Cherry rank high on the preferred beverage list.
-The glitzier beverage, the egg cream, is in my opinion, less of a thirst quencher and more of a dessert.
-Regardless, it is always the egg cream that inevitably overflows when attempting to make the transfer from tray to table, sending the harried waitress back to the wait station for a stack of kitchen towels.
-Mopping up a runaway egg cream is never simple; a river of chocolate and seltzer loves running rampant beyond the confines of a table top ultimately landing on the white linen trousers of a woman debating the cantaloupe with cottage cheese vs. a hollowed out bagel with light cream cheese.
+It didn't take long to realize that both 'hangry' and well fed diners were often lousy tippers, and that for many, Dr. Brown's Cel-Ray soda was considered essential to the Jewish deli experience.
+For those not smitten with the herbaceous soda, both Cream and Black Cherry ranked high on the preferred beverage list.
+The glitzier egg cream, a blend of milk, chocolate syrup and seltzer, was in my opinion, less of a thirst quencher and more of a dessert.
+Regardless, it was always the egg cream that inevitably overflowed in my attempt to transfer the generously filled glass from tray to table, sending me racing to the wait station for a stack of kitchen towels.
+Mopping up a toppled egg cream was an exercise in futility; as the river of chocolate bubbles ran rampant beyond the confines of the table top I could feel my cheeks turning crimson.
+Ultimately, the runaway beverage would land on the white linen trousers of a woman debating cantaloupe with cottage cheese as opposed to the hollowed out bagel with light cream cheese.

-Hal's Deli played a major role in my college experience, often providing comfort between two slices of seeded rye bread layered with thinly sliced meats, Swiss cheese and neon Russian dressing.
-Post college, I worked in an office for an individual in the entertainment industry who ordered lunch from the Stage Delicatessen on a daily basis.
+For a homesick freshman in upstate New York, it was Hal's Deli that played a major role in my college experience.
+Dodging the dining hall meal plan, a trip to Hal's provided comfort between two slices of seeded rye bread layered with rare roast beef, turkey, Swiss cheese and neon Russian dressing.
+Post college, I worked for a high profile individual in the entertainment industry who religiously ordered lunch from the Stage Delicatessen.
 His selection, plucked from a dizzying menu of options, never deviated from one day to the next; a mammoth turkey leg which he consumed with audible enjoyment from his perch at a table overlooking Central Park.

 Picture